-To learn about offering our gifts as almsgiving
+To learn about commitment

-To identify one way to offer personal gifts to your neighbor to be transformed by God into something greater
+To identify one way to offer a specific commitment to God

-- 1. projector and speaker (or laptop/tablet)
+1. projector and speaker (or laptop/tablet)

-- 2. blank paper for each participant
+2. blank paper for each participant

-- 3. pen for each participant

 "Let us continually offer up a sacrifice of praise to God, that is, the fruit of lips that acknowledge His name."
 And help us to, "not neglect to do good and to share what we have, for such sacrifices are pleasing to God."
 Amen.